About us

 The GA4GH Funders Forum consists of Host Institutions, Core Funders, Supporting Funders, and Assigned Expert Funders.
 The Funders Forum provides financial support and meets annually to provide additional strategic guidance.

 Core Funders commit to funding more than 200,000 USD annually for a minimum of three years.
-They meet as a group once per year to provide high-level consultation on GA4GH functions and direction and have the opportunity to nominate the majority of directors of GA4GH Inc. Public and private agencies in the US, the UK, and Canada currently provide GA4GH core funding, which is channelled to the four GA4GH Host Institutions.
+They meet as a group once per year to provide high-level consultation on GA4GH functions and direction and have the opportunity to nominate the majority of directors of GA4GH Inc. Public and private agencies in the US, the UK, and Canada currently provide GA4GH core funding, which is channelled to the five GA4GH Host Institutions.

 Supporting Funders provide financial support to GA4GH at a financial level below the Core Funder threshold.